Iteranya/DiscordBot/README.md

 - [x] Fixed the Webhook not detecting reply, (hopefully I don't get rate limited)
 - [x] Refactor this whole entire mess...
 - [x] Redo the character trigger and swapping system with webhook.
-- [ ] Implement GBNF for literal fucking Large Action Model feature.
+- [x] Implement GBNF for literal fucking Large Action Model feature.
-- [ ] Enable support for ~~Character.ai~~, TavernAI, SillyTavern, etc. character formats. (currently not practical)
-- [ ] Make User Friendly UI to set things up.
+- [ ] Add a nicer way to add the Large Action Model Feature

 ## Known Issue:
-- Character Memory
-  - There's no easy way to tweak what character remembers (FIXED)
-  - Character has a separate memory for each user (FIXED)
-  - Character can't see the content of the channel (FIXED)
 - Cannot Reply In Thread
   - Skill Issue on my part, will figure it out later
-- No Slash Command
-  - Not necessarily an issue, but all setup happens in the code, I want to add more slash command to change stuff like API Access, System Prompt, Editing Character Definition, Making New Character, and such.
 - Terrible Documentation
   - As in like, I did not make any proper Github Commit Comment :v
   - Honestly this whole thing started as a joke, if you see the Read Me file, it's all just irony
   - I never expected it to work this well
-- System Prompt
-  - System Prompt is just awful, the instruction sent to the AI is still designed for RP and not Discord Chat (FIXED)
-  - Excessive use of Emoji, Kaomoji, and all that stuff (FIXED)

 Yeah that's all the current issue.
+Let me know if there's another one, have fun then~